Are Horses Ruminants?

 Have you ever wondered if a horse was a ruminant animal or not?
 Many animals we are familiar with fit into the ruminant animal category including deer, cows, sheep and goats.
-Since many animals that survive on grassy forage tend to be ruminants, does that mean that horses are too?

 Are horses ruminants?
 No!
 Horses are not ruminant animals.
 Ruminant animals have four compartments within their stomach that digest their food in stages.
-Horses only have one compartment in their stomach which means they do not fall within the ruminant category.

 What is does being a Ruminant Animal Mean?